prashungorai/papers/2024/alscn-defects-polarization-switching/README.md

 # Supporting Information

-This repository contains (1) the Special Quasi-random Structures (SQS) used to estimate the alloyg mixing enthalpy of Al<sub>1-x</sub>Sc<sub>x</sub>N alloys and (2) the VASP input and  relaxed structure files for SQS structures of Al<sub>1-x</sub>Sc<sub>x</sub>N alloys (x=0.042, 0.125, 0.250, and 0.333) and the corresponding defect structures of native defects and O substitutional defects.
-(3) input to calculate static dielectric constant.
+This repository contains (1) the Special Quasi-random Structures (SQS) used to estimate the alloyg mixing enthalpy of Al<sub>1-x</sub>Sc<sub>x</sub>N alloys.
+(2) the VASP inputs and relaxed structure files for SQS structures of Al<sub>1-x</sub>Sc<sub>x</sub>N alloys (x=0.042, 0.125, 0.250, and 0.333) and the corresponding defect structures of native defects and O substitutional defects.
+(3) VASP input to calculate static dielectric constant.
 (4) VASP input to calcualte GW correction.
 (5) VASP input for SS-NEB calculations and the structures along the polarization inversion pathways.